How to make a valid will

-Need advice or have questions about making a will?
-You can submit your query using the contact form on this page or call me at 01 667 1476.
+If you think you might require the services of an expert solicitor about making a will you can submit your query using the contact form on this page or call me at 01 667 1476.
 You can also read our quick 10 Step Guide to Making a Will.

 A will is a formal document which sets out how a person (the "testator" - or "testatrix", if female) wishes to dispose of his or her property on death.
 A person may make as many wills as he wishes, but the only relevant one is the last valid will made before his death.

 For a will to be valid in Ireland, the testator must: